 Safety is the most important feature of a business escrow account.

 First, the safety of your funds is paramount, so you should make sure you understand exactly how your escrow company plans to secure your funds.
 Be sure to research the providers you are considering, and verify they have a strong reputation.
 After all, you are trying to protect your funds, not put them at further risk.
-The strongest assurance you can get for your funds is the backing of the U.S. Government, and FDIC protection can provide that security.
+The strongest assurance you can get for your funds is the backing of the U.S. Government, and FDIC / NCUA protection can provide that security.

 Your business escrow company should have a strong reputation.

 Since the overriding goal of escrow is security of your funds, they must be protected at all costs.
 So, it is critical to make sure the escrow company you choose has plenty of experience in the business and a sterling reputation.

 When it comes to real estate transactions, costs vary by state, but generally you will pay an escrow agent a percentage of the cost of the property.
 The party responsible for those fees — the buyer, the seller, or both — also varies by state.